The first step in banking the cannabis industry is creating a marijuana banking policy specifically designed for serving these businesses.

 - A stand-alone MRB policy

-- An MRB addendum to your existing BSA/AML policy
+- An addendum to your existing BSA/AML policy

-Either way, you should start with a strong BSA/AML program with both experienced compliance staff and examinations without any significant findings.
-Any BSA deficiencies prior to boarding MRB accounts should be rectified.
-They will only be amplified by serving MRBs.
+Either way, you should start with a strong BSA/AML program with experienced compliance staff and a history of examinations without any significant findings.
+Any BSA deficiencies should be rectified prior to boarding MRB accounts as they will be amplified by serving MRBs.

-Although the scope of this article is not to outline every possible detail to include in your MRB banking policy, we will address several general sections, which you can build on with details specific to your institution and appropriate to your clients.
+The scope of this article is not to outline every possible detail to include in your MRB banking policy but rather to provide an outline you can build on with details specific to your institution and appropriate to your MRB program.